-Could an abortion increase the risk of problems in a subsequent pregnancy?
+Could an elective abortion increase the risk of problems in a subsequent pregnancy?

-Risks may depend on the type of abortion performed:
+But risks to future pregnancies may depend on the type of elective abortion performed:

 - Medical abortion.
 Medication is taken in early pregnancy to abort the fetus.
-Medical abortions do not appear to increase the risk of future pregnancy complications, as long as it's done under the guidance of your health care team.
+An elective medical abortion doesn't appear to increase the risk of future pregnancy complications, as long as it's done under the guidance of your health care team.

-If you have had an abortion and you are concerned about its possible impact on a future pregnancy, talk to your health care provider.
-He or she can help you understand the potential risks and the steps you can take to help ensure a healthy pregnancy.
+If you have had an elective abortion and you are concerned about its possible impact on a future pregnancy, talk to your health care provider.
+He or she can help you understand the potential risks and the steps you can take to promote a healthy pregnancy.

 Yvonne Butler Tobah, M.D.

-- Frequently asked questions.
-Special procedures FAQ043.
-Induced abortion.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Induced-Abortion.
-Accessed May 15, 2017.
+- Frequently asked questions: Special procedures FAQ043: Induced abortion.
+American College of Obstetricians and Gynecologists. https://www.acog.org/patient-resources/faqs/special-procedures/induced-abortion.
+Accessed June 16, 2020.